papplo/singular-client/README.md

 Feel free to make a pull request!
 We use the following Git Flow and branching strategy:

 1. Master is for deployment only
-2. `git checkout development` is the common branch that pull request are made on. represents the apps latest state
+2. `git checkout develop` is the common branch that pull request are made on. represents the apps latest state
 3. `git checkout -b name/feature` to create new branch for the feature you are building or fixing.
 4. `git push --set-upstream origin name/feature` to push to your cloned github repo
 5. in github create a pull request from new branch to origin/development